Advisory Board Members

 All professors and graduate students at MILES are affiliated with HKU Departments of Chemistry, Physics, Faculty of Engineering, and School of Biomedical Sciences.

-Joint faculty appointment with MILES follows a rigorous evaluation process and is an honor that comes with substantial resources.
+Joint faculty appointment with MILES follows a rigorous evaluation process and is an honor with substantial resources.

 Postdoctoral researchers at MILES can be affiliated with an HKU department or jointly with HKU Shenzhen Institute in the mainland.